linked-db/linked-ql/README.md

 >         email: 'johndoed@example.com',
 >         books: [
 >             {
->                 title: 'Beauty and the Beast - part 1',
+>                 title: 'Beauty and the Beast - Part 1',
 >                 content: '(C) 2024 johndoed@example.com\nBeauty and the Beast...'
 >             },
 >             {
->                 title: 'Beauty and the Beast - part 2',
+>                 title: 'Beauty and the Beast - Part 2',
 >                 content: '(C) 2024 johndoed@example.com\nBeauty and the Beast...'
 >             }
 >         ]